Skip to main content

 Our Testing Experience

-I signed up for RadPoker after it entered the market as a newer Rad Software LLC sweepstakes brand.
-The sign-up flow was straightforward, and the 2,000 GC + 1.2 SC welcome offer matched the current structured record.
-I played around with the 1.2 SC first and sampled the lobby across slots, table games, and live-dealer categories.
+RadPoker entered the market as a newer Rad Software LLC sweepstakes brand.
+The sign-up flow is straightforward, and the 2,000 GC + 1.2 SC welcome offer matches the current structured record.
+The lobby spans slots, table games, and live-dealer categories.

 The game library is broad for a newer poker-led sweeps site, though exact provider and title counts should be listed in the current lobby because public third-party counts range from 1,000+ to 1,794.
 The redemption process is the part to treat carefully.